InfOmics/Esearch3D/README.md

 3. It allows to download the propagated network and to import it in Cytoscape

 ### Legend
-(TO BE CHANGED)
+(IMAGE TO BE CHANGED)
 <img src="https://github.com/LucaGiudice/supplementary-Simpati/blob/main/images/gui_overall.png" />

-  1. Select nodes by chromosomes: allows to filter the network and to keep only those nodes (e.g. genes) that belong to a specific chromosome
-  2. Select nodes by genome region: allows to filter the network and to keep only those nodes that belong to a specific genome region
-  3. Select or type node + Distance: allows to visualize the neighbourhood of one specific node of interest
+  1. Select or type node + Distance: allows to visualize the neighbourhood of one specific node of interest
-  4. Select by propagation ranges: allows to filter the subnetwork generated with a "search".
+  2. Select by propagation ranges: allows to filter the subnetwork generated with a "search".
 It allows to keep only the nodes with a value that falls inside a specific range
-  5. Scale colours: allows to scale the colors of the visualized nodes as if the propagation would have been applied only on them
+  3. Scale colours: allows to scale the colors of the visualized nodes as if the propagation would have been applied only on them
-  6. More/Less: allow to increase or decrease the size of the neighbourhood around a node of interest based on the distance (e.g. first degree neighbourhood, second degree ...)
-  7. Open in cytoscape: allows to open the network in cytoscape
+  4. Download GML file: allows to download the network and its features as a GML file that can be opened in Cytoscape.
-  8. Download: allows to download the image of the network visualized and created with the GUI
+  8. Download html file: allows to download the image of the network visualized and created with the GUI

 ### Plots
 (TO BE CHANGED)